 - 14.01 Income protection is payable when a full-time employee is absent from work due to legitimate personal illness or injury which is not compensable under the Workplace Safety and Insurance Act.
 It is understood that payment of income protection is for the sole and only purpose of protecting employees against the loss of income during time of such illness.
-Seniority and service will accrue, and the Employer shall continue to pay its share of the premium for the benefit plans during the period of the income protection noted in this provision. - (a) The Employer will pay seventy percent (70%) of the full-time employees straight-time scheduled wages lost as a result of legitimate personal illness or injury up to the end of the first week of such illness or injury. - (b) The employee shall apply for E.I. sick leave for weeks 2 through 16 of any legitimate illness or injury.
+Seniority and service will accrue, and the Employer shall continue to pay its share of the premium for the benefit plans during the period of the income protection noted in this provision. - (a) Employees shall receive the equivalent of nine (9) health benefit days annually, hereinafter referred to as health benefit days, in additional to their regular earning.
+Health benefits days may be used by employees when on a leave of absence due to a legitimate personal illness or injury which is not compensable under the Workplace Safety and Insurance Act.

+Health benefit days shall be paid and calculated in the following manner:

+Payments in addition to their regular earnings on the first pay cheque in each quarter.
+This payment is calculated by taking the number of hours worked in the previous month then dividing those hours by twenty (20).
+That number is then multiplied by the employees' current hourly rate.

+- ii) Annual payments in addition to their regular earnings on the employees' annual anniversary date (i.e. date of hire regardless of status).
+This payment is calculated by taking the sum of the four (4) quarterly payouts then dividing the sum of the payouts by four (4).
+That number is then multiplied by five (5). - (b) The employee shall apply for E.I. sick leave for weeks 2 through 16 of any legitimate illness or injury.
 The Employer will top-up these benefits to seventy percent (70%) of straight time wages.
 In the event the employee does not qualify for E.I.
-Sick Leave benefits by reason of lack of adequate contributions, they shall receive seventy percent

-(70%) of their straight time wages for weeks 2 through 16 of any legitimate illness or injury but shall not be eligible for benefits under (c) below.
-The employee will endeavour to provide initial confirmation of Employment Insurance payment (or more frequently where the payment changes) within two (2) weeks of receipt of the employee's El benefit.

-(c) The Employer will pay one hundred percent (100%) of the billed premium for full-time employees for a weekly indemnity plan covering legitimate personal illness or injury for weeks 17 through 30 of such illness or injury.
+Sick Leave benefits by reason of lack of adequate contributions, they shall receive seventy percent (70%) of their straight time wages for weeks 2 through 16 of any legitimate illness or injury but shall not be eligible for benefits under (c) below.
+The employee will endeavour to provide initial confirmation of Employment Insurance payment (or more frequently where the payment changes) within two (2) weeks of receipt of the employee's EI benefit. - (c) The Employer will pay one hundred percent (100%) of the billed premium for full-time employees for a weekly indemnity plan covering legitimate personal illness or injury for weeks 17 through 30 of such illness or injury.
 Payment under weekly indemnity will be seventy percent (70%) of scheduled straight-time wages lost.